Sheeted tiles - installation guidelines

 Avoid creating small shapes for final in-fills as illustrated.

-7 Install the border sheets
+7 Installing the border sheets

 Start with the specific border corner sheets and work from each corner to the mid-points of the border runs.
 Continue with the sheeted border sections as illustrated towards the marked centre line or mid-point.

-8 Configuring symmetrical mid-points
+8 Configuring border symmetrical mid-points

 Due to the nature of this type of geometric tile, often the sheeted sections either overlap or will not meet exactly at the mid-point.